webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 # Application Server Self-Identification {#jwt}

-Application servers SHOULD generate and maintain a signing key pair usable with ECDSA over the P-256 curve [FIPS186].
+Application servers SHOULD generate and maintain a signing key pair usable with elliptic curve digital signature (ECDSA) over the P-256 curve [FIPS186].
 Use of this key when sending push messages establishes a continuous identity for the application server.

 When requesting delivery of a push message, the application includes a JSON Web Token (JWT) [RFC7519], signed using its signing key.
 The token includes a number of claims as follows:

- * An "aud" (Audience) claim in the token MUST include the origin [RFC6454] of the push resource URL.
+ * An "aud" (Audience) claim in the token MUST include the unicode serialization of the origin (Section 6.1 of [RFC6454]) of the push resource URL.
 This binds the token to a specific push service.
-   Such a token is reusable for all endpoints that share the same origin.
+This ensures that the token is reusable for all push resource URLs that share the same origin.

  * An "exp" (Expiry) claim MUST be included with the time after which the token expires.
 This limits the time that a token over which a token is valid.
 An